-The study team developed two alternatives based on information gathered from public and stakeholder input, internal NPS discussions, evaluation of special resource study criteria, historical research, and NPS management models.
+The study team developed two alternatives for the draft study report/environmental assessment (EA), based on information gathered from public and stakeholder input, internal NPS discussions, evaluation of special resource study criteria, historical research, and NPS management models.
 The two alternatives considered include a "No Action" alternative, which serves as a baseline for comparison, and an "action" alternative, which is also the preferred alternative.